magpylib/magpylib/docs/_pages/user_guide/examples/examples_tutorial_paths.md

 # Working with Paths

 The position and orientation attributes are key elements of Magpylib.
-The documentation section {ref}`docs-position` describes how they work.
-However, these definitions can seem abstract, but the interface was constructed as intuitively as possible.
+The documentation section {ref}`docs-position` describes how they work in detail.
+Wile these definitions can seem abstract, the interface was constructed as intuitively as possible which is demonstrated in this tutorial.

 ```{important}
 Always make use of paths when computing with multiple Magpylib object position and orientation instances.
 This enables vectorized computation.
 Avoid Python loops at all costs!